Auraiya district: Cuisine

 A typical day-to-day traditional vegetarian meal of the district, like any other North Indian thali, consists of roti (flatbread), chawal, dal, sabji, raita and papad.
 Many people still drink the traditional drink chaach with meals.
 On festive occasions, usually 'tava' (flat pan for roti) is considered inauspicious, and instead fried foods are consumed.
 A typical festive thali consists of puri, kachori, sabji, pulav, papad, raita, salad and desserts (such as sewai or kheer).

 Wheat constitutes the staple food of the people, other materials commonly consumed here as food being maize, barley, gram and jowar.
-Chapaties prepared from kneaded wheat or corn flour are generally eaten with dal or gur and milk.
+Chapatis prepared from kneaded wheat or corn flour are generally eaten with dal or gur and milk.
 The pulses consumed here are urd, arhar, moong, chana, masur etc.

 Sweets occupy an important place in the diet and are eaten at social ceremonies.
 People make distinctive sweetmeats from milk products, including khurchan, peda, gulabjamun, petha, Imarti, makkhan malai, and cham cham.
 The samosa, gol-gappa, chaat and Paan is consumed across the whole district for its flavour and ingredients.